-A number of possibilities exist to improve bicycling opportunities and the safety of bicyclists in the Town of Columbus and help in implementing the State Bicycle Plan.
-Town support for the preparation of a Bicycle and Pedestrian Improvement Plan for Columbia County can aid in promotion and improvement of conditions for bicycling in Columbia County including the Town of Columbus and should be a priority.
+A number of possibilities exist to improve bicycling opportunities and the safety of bicyclists in the Town of Fort Winnebago and help in implementing the State Bicycle Plan.
+Town support for the preparation of a Bicycle and Pedestrian Improvement Plan for Columbia County can aid in promotion and improvement of conditions for bicycling in Columbia County including the Town of Fort Winnebago and should be a priority.
 A good starting point for this plan is the Wisconsin State Bike Map published by the Bicycle Federation of Wisconsin (a statewide, nonprofit, bicycle advocacy organization) in partnership with the Wisconsin DOT.
 This map classifies State and County roads throughout the State in terms of bicycling conditions.
 It also identifies recreational bicycle trails and mountain bike facilities, and provides contacts for local bicycle route information.
 Town roads are not rated for their bicycling conditions but are identified with their road names.
-The portion of the State Bike Map for Columbia County, including the Town of Columbus, is illustrated on Map 3-5 in Appendix I. The State Bicycle Map can help in identifying roads that need improvements to accommodate bicycles.
-Efforts should be made to improve bicycling conditions on roads in the Town of Columbus as the roads are periodically reconstructed.
+The portion of the State Bike Map for Columbia County, including the Town of Fort Winnebago, is illustrated on Map 3-5 in Appendix I. The State Bicycle Map can help in identifying roads that need improvements to accommodate bicycles.
+Efforts should be made to improve bicycling conditions on roads in the Town of Fort Winnebago as the roads are periodically reconstructed.
 Improvements to the roads typically include wider paved shoulders and marked lanes for bicycles.

-In addition to improving existing roads, the Town of Columbus should examine the possibility of developing off road bicycle trails.
+In addition to improving existing roads, the Town of Fort Winnebago should examine the possibility of developing off road bicycle trails.
 Abandoned rail corridors or utility corridors provide unique opportunities for the development of bicycle trails.
-The Town of Columbus should inventory these types of corridors and examine the feasibility of converting these corridors into bike trails.
+The Town of Fort Winnebago should inventory these types of corridors in the Town and examine the feasibility of converting these corridors into bike trails.
 In addition, preserving future abandoned rail corridors for the development of bike trails should be a priority.
-Bike trail possibilities also exist on active rail corridors with the bike trail being located on a route parallel to the rail tracks and separated by fencing.
-Bicycles trails along active rail lines are most appropriate when used to provide a connection between other bicycle trails.